SamAstro/Deep-Learning/README.md

 Using only numpy, we build a neural network from scratch to carry out predictions on daily bike rental ridership.

+### Project 2 -- images classification
+Using tensorflow, we build a convolutional neural network to classify images from the CIFAR-10 dataset.
+The dataset consists of airplanes, dogs, cats, and other objects.

+My network is as follows:
+* 3 convolutionnal and max pool layers
+* 1 flatten layer
+* 3 fully connected layers with 0.5 dropout
+* 1 output layer

+Epoch: 20
+Batch size = 128

 ## Prerequisites
 You need: